GeorgeDaoud3/SOFE4630U-MS3/README.md

       6. Review and launch:
          * **Connector name**: **MySQL2Kafka**

-            The previous settings configured the connector to continuously query new records from a table (or set of tables) named **Readings** from a certain MySQL database, serlialize each record as a message in Avro format, and produce the message into a Kafka topic.
+            The previous settings configured the connector to continuously query new records from a table (or set of tables) named **Readings** from a certain MySQL database, serialize each record as a message in Avro format, and produce the message into a Kafka topic.
 The Kafka topic name will be the same as the table(s) name with a prefix (**SM_**).
-The Avro schema will be automatically created by the connector. **Note**, we are using the **Readings** table created in previous section to make things easier but it's not a must.
+The Avro schema will be automatically created by the connector. **Note**, we are using the **Readings** table created in the previous section to make things easier but it's not a must.
-   3. It will take few minutes until the connector is running.
+   3. It will take a few minutes until the connector is running.
 3. Check that a topic with the name SM_Readings is created and there are messages already received in the topic.
 4. To consume the messages, we will use three files; avroConsumer.py, cred.json, schema2.txt in the path **connectors/mysql/** at the GitHub repository.
-   1. you should have copy the schema of the generated topic (**SM_Readings**), paste it into schema2.txt.
+   1. you should copy the schema of the generated topic (**SM_Readings**), and paste it into schema2.txt.

       ![MS3 figure9](figures/cl3-15.jpg)

    2. use the same cred.json, you have updated in the previous section.
-   3. Make sure that the three files are at the same folder.
+   3. Make sure that the three files are in the same folder.
 Then, run avroConsumer.py

-      Noth that avroConsumer.py has a function called decode that deserialize Avro objects.
+      Noth that avroConsumer.py has a function called decode that deserializes Avro objects.

 ## Redis Sink Connector
-The key and value of Kafka message will be uses as key and value for Redis.
+The key and value of the Kafka message will be used as the key and value for Redis.
-1. Log in to your **Confluent Kafka account** you created in the first milestone.
+1. Log in to the **Confluent Kafka account** you created in the first milestone.
 Make sure you are still in the trial period.
 2. Create a topic and name it **ToRedis**
 3. Create a Redis sink connector.
    1. Within the cluster, choose **connectors**, click **Add Connector**, search for **MySQL**, and finally select **Redis Sink**
    2. Click Next
-   3. Fill the configuration as in
+   3. Fill in the configuration as
       1. **Install Connector**:
          * **Select or create new topics** : **ToRedis**
       2. **Kafka credentials**: use the existing API key you have created in the first Milestone